 District meetings of the members may be called whenever the district director deems them advisable.
 For purposes of voting at a district meeting each member association within the district shall have one vote.
 At least three member associations within the district must be represented at said district meeting to constitute a quorum.

-ARTICTLE IV: BOARD OF DIRECTORS
+ARTICLE IV: BOARD OF DIRECTORS

 Section 1: Board of Directors Qualifications and Structure

-From each district the nominating committee (reference Section 8 of Article IV) shall nominate at least one director who represents a regular member of the Council.
+From each district the nominating committee (reference Section 8 of Article IV) shall seek nominations for directors who represent a regular member of the Council.
 Such qualified nominees shall be acted upon by the annual meeting.

-The term of office for a district director shall be two years, except that at the initial meeting of the Board of Directors of the Council one-half of the district directors shall be designated by lot to serve for one year only with the successors to such director serving one year to serve for two years.
+The term of office for a district director shall be two years, except that at the initial meeting of the Board of Directors of the Council, one-half of the district directors shall be designated by lot to serve for one year only with the successors to such director serving one year to serve for two years.
 If the total number of district directors is an odd number, then one less shall be designated for a one-year term than the number to serve for two years.

-In addition to the said district directors, at the annual meeting the membership may elect up to seven (7) directors from sponsoring members.
+In addition to the said district directors, at the annual meeting the membership may elect up to five (5) directors from sponsoring members.
 The term of office for a sponsor director shall be two years with options of reelection allowed.